electronicsguy/ESP8266/HTTPSRedirect/README.md

 *HTTPSRedirect* follows this URL in a seamless fashion.
 It'll make both the **GET** requests and return the final data from the server in the response body.

 Please check the **GoogleDocs** Arduino example included above, on how to use this library.
 The *Extra* folder contains the Google Apps script that you can use for your own spreadsheet.
 It also has an image of the test calendar whose entries are fetched by the above example.
-The spreadsheet can be found at: [spreadsheet](http://bit.ly/1Ql4qrN).
+The spreadsheet can be found at: [sample-spreadsheet](http://bit.ly/2og5Ldt).
+Create a copy of it in order to edit the contents.

 In order to view the return values from Google Docs, you need to open up a serial port terminal program (like CoolTerm) and connect to your IoT device (like ESP8266) from there.
 An easier option is to use the in-built "Serial Monitor" within Arduino itself.
 The advantage of this (over say Coolterm) is that it automatically disconnects when you recompile and re-flash, and then automatically reconnects to ESP8266.
 This saves a lot of effort in manually disconnecting and freeing up the serial port everytime we want to re-flash.